Professor Robert Hollands

 Senior Lecturer, Sociology/ Social Policy, Sunderland Polytechnic, Sunderland, UK 1988-92

 Research Officer, Trade Union Information Studies Unit (TUISU), Newcastle Upon Tyne, 1987

-Sociology of Cities – including cultural/ creative cities, alternative urban cultures, nightlife, urban ethnography, cultural tourism; Youth Studies – including youth cultures, youth and politics; educational/ labour market transitions; Cultural Analysis – including cultural/ creative work, egalitarian arts, cultural politics
+Urban Sociology – including cultural/ creative cities, alternative urban cultures, nightlife, urban ethnography, cultural tourism; smart cities: Youth Studies – including youth cultures, youth and politics; educational/ labour market transitions; Sociology of Art and Culture – including cultural/ creative work, egalitarian arts, cultural politics

-Additionally, I have just finished producing 14 audience profile for the Prague Fringe Festival (for links to this and various research reports on the fringe click on http://www.praguefringe.com/en/right/research/), and I have previously published articles on the fringe as an alternative form of cultural tourism in Journal of Cultural Economy (3 (3), 2010) and on cultural struggles in Prague during the 'days of unrest' in 2008 (City, 13 (1) 2009).
+Additionally, with regard to his work with the Prague Fringe, his 2016 audience survey and impact report was published in October 2016.
+This and previous surveys conducted in 2007 and 2011, as well as 14 audience profile for the Prague Fringe Festival can be found at http://www.praguefringe.com/en/right/research/, and he has previously published articles on the fringe as an alternative form of cultural tourism in Journal of Cultural Economy (3 (3), 2010) and on cultural struggles in Prague during the 'days of unrest' in 2008 (City, 13 (1) 2009).

 Robert Hollands* (with John Vail) The Promise of a Transformative Arts: A Political and Cultural Analyses of the Amber Collective (December 2008-January 2010) (£99,000)

 Robert Hollands* (with Lee Monaghan) Male Embodiment, Fatness and Risk: Exploring Social Meanings and Practices, Funded by the Economic and Social Research Council, September 2005- November 2006 (£31,022).